Government ethics chief blasts Trump over plans for business

 While federal conflict of interest rules prohibit executive branch officials from holding assets that could clash with their official duties, the president and vice president are exempt.
 Trump has seized on this point while discussing his business, saying the president "can't have a conflict of interest."

-Shaub said Trump should act as though the rules applied to him, too.
+Shaub, who was appointed by President Obama in January 2013, said Trump should act as though the rules applied to him, too.

 "Common sense dictates that a president can, of course, have very real conflicts of interest," he said, adding that "potential for corruption only grows with the increase of power."